Political repression in North Korea: Internment camp

 The State Security Department is in charge of the internment camps used to imprison political offenders and people who are suspected of political unreliability.
-Until the near-abandonment of the principle in 1994, innocent people could be treated as a political criminal and interned, if a convicted political criminal is their immediate family member.
+Until the near-abandonment of the principle in 1994, innocent people could be treated as political criminals and interned, if a convicted political criminal is their immediate family member.
 Central and northeastern North Korea become the main regions for internment camps, which contain about 80,000 to 120,000 political prisoners overall.
-In order ensure extreme isolation from the outside world, the camps are situated in secluded mountain valleys.
+In order to ensure extreme isolation from the outside world, the camps are situated in secluded mountain valleys.
 Many people die in the camps, due to torture, starvation, an unsanitary environment, and working accidents.

 With the evidence given by the former prisoners and satellite images, the table below shows the six remaining internment camps in North Korea.